evilsocket/www.pwnagotchi.ai/content/installation/_index.md

 ```

 This will install the default configuration file in `/etc/pwnagotchi/default.yml`, in order to apply customizations you'll need to create a new `/etc/pwnagotchi/config.yml` file [as explained in the configuration section](/configuration/).

+## Installing on Raspberry Pi3

+*(But should apply to Pi4 as well)*

+You can follow the main Pi0w installation instructions with just a couple of notes:

+1.  having an ethernet port allows you an easier connection to the booted system.
+Just connect a cable to the port and Pwnagotchi get an IP address with DHCP.
+If a plugged ethernet cable is detected on boot it will start in MANU mode;
+1.  in order to improve battery duration and reduce power requirements you can lower cpu frequency (underclocking).
+Edit your `/boot/config.txt` and add/uncomment the `arm_freq=800` line.
+Don't forget to add this file to your backups;
+1.  to run the Pi3 you need at least 2.5A, but 2A should be enough if you underclocked (users reports on Slack and [here](http://dustinlaferney.tk/?p=275)), so get a powerbank which can issue enough ampere.
+Less powerful units may allow the Raspberry to boot and work for some minutes, but then it will suddendly stop and/or never activate some devices like the bluetooth interface.